alexmazzucca/html5-kindling/README.md

 ### `gulp database`

 This task will appear as "Database" in the VSCode build task menu.
-Once executed, this command will export a copy of the project's database to your project's root directory.
+Once executed, this command will export a copy of the project's database to the root folder of your new project.